holidayextras/culture/gitflow.md

 `git flow feature start <feature-name>`

+Best practice is to use the JIRA ticket number where available as your feature name.

 This command will cut a new branch from the develop branch.
 You can add the `-F` flag to perform a pull on origin before you start, which is a good way to avoid unnecessary conflicts.
 Note that you don't need to add the `feature/` prefix, as this is added for you.

 If you're collaborating on a feature, or you've finished development, you'll want to publish the feature.